 I was the only child for both my mother and father.
-My mom did not like children, my dad did not care for them much either.
+My mom did not like children, my dad did not care for them much either, to put it mildly.
 They had other aspirations in life.

 My mother's blood was very rare Rh factor negative, AB- or 4(VI)-, and my father's - positive, B+, as well as mine.
 That created dramatic pregnancy development expectations.
 Luckily, my red blood cells never crossed to my mother's organism, otherwise her immune system would have identified me as a foreign object and attack me.
 But her antibodies did not destroy my cells after all - she was very healthy, and it was her first pregnancy, so the risk was somewhat lower, and we both got lucky.